How Occupational Therapy Supports Children with Autism: Building Life Skills for Greater Independence

 - Integrate simple chores into the day to build responsibility.
 Assigning tasks like watering plants fosters independence and a sense of accomplishment.

-- Practice communication through technology use, like video calls with family members, enhancing verbal and non-verbal communication abilities.
+- Practice communication through technology, like video calls with family members, to enhance verbal and non-verbal communication abilities.

 - Implement visual schedules to assist with transitions between activities, reducing anxiety around change by providing clear expectations.

-10 Incorporate music and dancing into daily routines to stimulate both cognitive function and motor skills enjoyably.
+10 Incorporate music and dancing into daily routines to enjoyably stimulate cognitive function and motor skills.

 11 Use apps designed for autism therapy to reinforce learned skills through interactive games that focus on memory, attention, or problem-solving.